klavinslab/nemo/README.md

 ## Upgrading

 As of this writing, to upgrade to a new version of Nemo, you need to uninstall the old version.
-To do so, first uninstall it vai VS Code, then remove the installation directory.
+To do so, first uninstall it via VS Code, then remove the installation directory.
 On a Mac, this directory would be at ~/.vscode/extensions/klavins-lab.nemo-\*

 ## Usage